 For the most up-to-date information about courts operations during the COVID-19 outbreak, please visit the Courts page or our COVID-19 Alert page.

-If you are required to come to the court, Jury Services will contact you by email or text message the night before you need to report for jury duty.
+- If you are needed at the court, Jury Services will contact you by email or text message the night before you are to report for jury duty.
 You may also check on your status by visiting e-Response or calling the jury line (1-855-509-5879) after 5 p.m. each evening.

 Tips for Reporting

 - Bring reading material or work for down time.